2006-05 13:We present a complete rewrite of Mercury's

 errors when using Description types

 that cannot be compared.
-As such, theqstate
+As such, theqstatenow uses anassoc_listto accumulate the test

 results.